Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 `Icinga <https://www.icinga.org/>`__ and `Nagios <http://www.nagios.org/>`__
 are computer system monitoring tools.
 Icinga is a fork of Nagios and is said to be backward compatible to Nagios.
-In the following examples we are reffering to the Nagios API to be also compatible with Icinga.
+In the following examples we are referring to the Nagios API to be also compatible with Icinga.

-These monitoring tools use plugins, instantiated as services to monitor processor load, memory utilization, software processes or physical values like temperature.
+These monitoring tools use plugins, instantiated as services to monitor processor load, memory utilization, specific software processes or physical values like temperature.

 In this example we write our own plugin to use the kits hardware for ambient temperature measuring.
 With a few modifications you can use the plugin to